unicef/publicgoods-toolkit/appendix-examples.md

 e-services software is now open source.
-The government eventually created an [e-state code repository for its software](https://koodivaramu.eesti.ee/users/sign_in): koodivaramu.eesti.ee (based on ‘open core’ GitLab).
+The government eventually created an [e-state code repository for its software](https://koodivaramu.eesti.ee/users/sign_in): koodivaramu.eesti.ee (based on open source GitLab).
 It’s notable that this code repository was created by the Ministry of Economic Affairs as well as the Information Systems Authority, as **a key goal of the government’s use of open source -- as well as of open data, available